Mindset: The “Top-down” Component

 • Children that are mistreated or neglected sometimes fail to thrive (to grow properly).
 This form of “psychosocial dwarfism” can occur even when adequate caloric intake is provided.

-• In orangutan tribes (orangutans are somewhat closely related to humans), there is only one alpha male and something about the sheer presence of an alpha male has other male orangutans growth-suppressed.
-After the alpha male dies, young orangutans suddenly go through puberty.
+• In orangutan tribes (orangutans are somewhat closely related to humans), there is only one alpha male and something about the sheer presence of an alpha male has other male orangutans growth-suppressed (it is thought that his screams play a role).
+After the alpha male dies, the growth-suppressed young orangutans suddenly go through puberty.
 This means that puberty was induced from “within the mind”.

-In all of these instances, biochemical changes are induced “top-down” (from within the mind).
-It is therefore not too far-fetched to claim that, for example, having a pessimistic or nihilistic mindset can sustainably alter monoamine transmission and hormones negatively (which then in turn favors a nihilistic or angst-ridden mindset).
+In all of these instances, biochemical changes are induced “top-down” (from within the mind) solely due to “information”.
+It is therefore not too far-fetched to claim that, for example, having a pessimistic or nihilistic mindset can sustainably alter monoamine transmission and hormones, and presumably things that are even “deeper” (e.g., gene expression), negatively (which then in turn favors a nihilistic or angst-ridden mindset).

 Subscribe to the Desmolysium newsletter and get access to three exclusive articles!